 - Possibility for the best deal if the restorations were done professionally

-- Some cars are reported as salvage for exterior reasons (e.g., hail dents) but are mechanically sound.
+- Some cars are reported as salvage due to exterior damage (e.g., hail dents) but are mechanically sound.

 Demerits of Buying a Salvage Title Car: